 The University of Miami School of Law has created a variety options for students to develop skill building and practical, hands-on opportunities outside of the scope of the regular law school classroom.
 This commitment has resulted in the appointment of an Associate Dean for Experiential Learning.

 D.C.
 Semester in Practice Program

 The D.C.
 Semester in Practice Program allows law students to live, work full time in government agencies, nonprofits and advocacy organization while taking a full law school semester in the United States Capital and remaining tied to Miami Law.
-Along with the externship placement, there is a course taught by Professor Charlton Copeland that provides: comprehension of the institutional, political, and legal contexts in which policymaking and implementation take place; greater insight into the mechanisms through which administrative agencies operate at the federal level;and engagement with government, relevant legal authorities and prominent attorneys.
+Along with the externship placement, there is a course that provides: comprehension of the institutional, political, and legal contexts in which policymaking and implementation take place; greater insight into the mechanisms through which administrative agencies operate at the federal level;and engagement with government, relevant legal authorities and prominent attorneys.